Jeffrey Lurie: Personal life

-In a pre-production meeting at his film production company, working on the film, I Love You To Death (1990), Lurie met Christina Weiss, a former actress who working for the company.
+In a pre-production meeting at his film production company, working on the film, I Love You to Death (1990), Lurie met Christina Weiss, a former actress who working for the company.
 Lurie married Weiss in Gstaad, Switzerland in 1992, and they have had two children, a daughter Milena (born 1993) and a son Julian (born 1995).

 Lurie was said, by his wife Christina, to "lov[e] some of the [Jewish] holidays, like Passover", but was further described to have made no effort to provide a religious education for his children, and was otherwise described as a non-practicing Jew.

-In 2012, the Christina and Jeffrey Lurie announced that they were divorcing, a process that was finalized in August 2012.
+In 2012, Christina and Jeffrey Lurie announced that they were divorcing, a process that was finalized in August 2012.
 On May 4, 2013, he married again, to Tina Lai.

 In 2020, Forbes ranked Lurie as No. 319 on the Forbes 400 list of the richest people in America.